shivaninja/Heater_Project/README.md

 	PROJECT 1:
 		(No SPI Protocol): This one does not uses the SPI communication protocol.
 		It is implementation of " Header Control System " in Arduino.
-It uses built in ADC(Analog to digital converter) & its function to read data from sensor.
+It uses built in ADC(Analog to digital converter) & its in built function "analogRead()" to read data from sensor.

 	PROJECT 2: